rachitgupta05/task-management/README.md

-# 📋 Task Management App
+# 📋 Task Management System

 A simple and efficient task management application built using React.
 This app allows users to create, update, delete, and track their daily tasks with persistent storage using localStorage.